Get started with a daily practice

 The mind is powerful and has strong habits, be patient with yourself with time the mind will calm down and become quieter.

-- During the day if you start feeling stress and owerwhelmeld by strong emotions, try with three calming breaths, take 3 slow controled breaths and try to let go on the out breaths of thoughts and tension in the mind and body.
+If you start feeling stress and overwhelmed by strong emotions, try with three calming breaths, take 3 slow controlled breaths and try to let go of the out-breaths of thoughts and tension in the mind and body.

-- Moving mindfully, bring awerness how you move through the day, when its possible slow down and do one thing at a time, and try to bring joy to the task in hand.
+Moving mindfully, bring awareness of how you move through the day when it's possible to slow down and do one thing at a time and try to bring joy to the task at hand.
 Bring a gentle smile to your face and relax.
-Say quitly to yourself - this a a moment of peace and joy.
+Say quietly to yourself - this a moment of peace and joy.